francois/mtlrb-strangler-app-2016-11-15/README.markdown

 gemspec
 ```

+During the creation of the gemspec, you must migrate all dependencies of your application to the gemspec.
+This is required to enable Bundler to take the correct decisions as to what versions of dependencies to use
+for both applications.
+If Bundler is unable to resolve the gemspecs, if you have conflicts, you will have to
+use the reverse proxy version of the strangler application pattern.

-Finally, run `bundle install` and make sure all dependencies are correctly loaded.
+After you migrated the dependencies, run `bundle install` and make sure all dependencies are correctly resolved.
+It would also be a good idea to run any tests you have, as well a make a manual run-through of your application,
+to ensure the dependencies are correctly migrated.

 ### Reference the legacy gem from a fresh Rails application